freeCodeCamp/guide/src/pages/articles/machine-learning/supervised-learning/index.md

 ### Regression

-Given data about the mileage of used car, you can predict their prices.
+Given data about used cars such as their mileage, you can predict their market prices.
 Since price is a continuous variable, this is a regression problem.
 In another example, Microsoft released a web app that predicts age based on picture.
 Again, as age is continuous rather than discrete or categorical, this is a regression problem.

 ### Classification